Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Strategies and Heuristic Method

 \subsection{Tree Generation}

 There will be two ways of generating a D\&C tree.
-Every vertex $ V = (A^{V}, D^{V})$ of the tree is a list of rooms $ A^{V}\subseteq [N] $, together with an assigned demand $ D^{V} $.
-Denote by $ V , V_{l}, V_{r} $ a vertex together with its left and right children respectively and by $ \vert V \vert , \vert V_{l}\vert, \vert V_{r}\vert $ its corresponding cardinals.
+Every vertex $ V $ of the tree, is associated with a subproblem analogous to \textsc{Problem} \ref{Pblm Integer Problem}, whose input is $ (A^{V}, D^{V}) $, with $ A^{V}\subseteq [N] $ a subset of items and an assigned demand $ D^{V} $.
+Denote by $ V , V_{l}, V_{r} $ a vertex together with its left and right children respectively and by $ \vert A^{V} \vert , A^{V _{l}}\vert, \vert A^{V_{r}}\vert $ the corresponding cardinals.
 The trees are constructed using the Left Pre-Order i.e., the stack has the structure $ [\text{root}, \text{left-child}, \text{right-child}] $ (see \textit{Algorithm 3.3.1} in\cite{GrossYellen} for details).
 The assigned demands to the left and right children will be given by the \textsc{Expression} \eqref{Eqn Demand Fraction}.
-All the difference between the algorithms is the way left-child and right-child are defined. \begin{enumerate}[I.] \item \textbf{First Case: Head-Left Subtree.} Select the following parameters \begin{enumerate}[(i)] \item Select a sorting criterion: Specific Weight $ \boldsymbol{\gamma} $, Capacity $ \capac$, Proctors Quantity $ \p $ or Random.
+All the difference between the algorithms is the way left-child and right-child are defined. \begin{enumerate}[I.] \item \textbf{First Case: Head-Left Subtree.} Select the following parameters \begin{enumerate}[(i)] \item Select a sorting criterion: Specific Weight $ \boldsymbol{\gamma} $, Capacity $ \capac$, Prices $ \p $ or Random.

 \item Select a fraction for the head-left subtree, i.e. $ f \in [0, 1] $.